Leeyangee/leeyangee.github.io/_posts/2024-08-28-Research of QTS 5.1 - StackOverflow.md

 share=asdf
 ```

+In fact, at this point, some readers will wonder whether the StackOverflow of sprintf can be triggered when the value of the share parameter is simply large enough.
+In fact, this is impossible.
+After receiving the value of the share parameter, cgi will judge according to the rules.

+Here, at least two conditions must be met to trigger the StackOverflow:

+1. The value in the share parameter must be the real mounted qdff folder.
+2. The value in the share parameter must be constructed in a careful way to be large enough to trigger the stack overflow.

+Fortunately, I found a careful construction method in the following text

 ![/image/resources/1.png](/image/resources/qts_1.png)

 You must mount a qdff folder at first, if the name of mounted qdff folder is "asdf", you can bypass the sub_BE8B4(bypass it and step into sub_10B350) and Delete_QDFF_Share(bypass it and step into sprintf) by adding an infinite number of '/' before the "asdf" in parameter "share"(Such as "//////////////////////////////asdf")